Learn about carbon dioxide as a greenhouse gas

 A good lab based experiment is described on the RSC website

 Iain Stewart used a candle with an Infrared camera and carbon dioxide in a BBC documentary.
 Unfortunately, it is very difficult to recreate this in the classroom.

-The following experiment is commonly shown.
+The following experiment, which demonstrates that increasing the greenhouse gas concentration leads to an increase in temperature, is commonly shown.
 However, it has a number of flaws – it is very hard to make sure that both jars receive the same amount of energy, that the colour of the jars and their surroundings isn’t having an effect on the experiment and most importantly, that the chemical reaction producing the CO2 doesn’t affect the temperature recorded.

 ◊ A desk lamp with a normal lightbulb (not energy saving or fluorescent)

 ◊ Two thermometers small enough to fit into the jam jars

 1. Pour 2cm depth of vinegar into each jam jar